rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ## 3. UI Prototypes
+### Prototype Objectives
 The UI design was first created as wireframes to define the layout and core features.
 Visual styling and components will later be implemented using React and CSS.

+Before building the actual application, I created a prototype to:
+- Define the core features and interactions of the recipe app
+- Sketch out the page layouts and navigation flow
+- Test the usability of the form and basic actions like add, view, edit, and delete

+### Prototype Development

+The wireframes were first drawn by hand and later created using Figma.
+The goal was to create a simple, user-friendly interface for everyday recipe sharing.

+The prototype included the following design elements:
+- **Home Page**:
+  - Recipe cards shown in a grid layout
+  - A “Add Recipe” button in the navigation bar
+  - A "About the site" button and a search bar also in the navigation bar
+- **Recipe Detail Page**:
+  - Full information about a selected recipe (name, ingredients, steps)
+  - "Edit" and "Delete" buttons
+- **Shared Add/Edit Form**:
+  - Used for both creating and editing recipes
+  - Includes field validation (e.g., required recipe name, ingredients)
+  - Has a Submit and Cancel button

 The link of the Figma prototype -

 ## 4. Information Architecture and Technical Design